-Finally, make sure all your content is optimized for both your target region and its local language.
-This includes double-checking all TLDs, translations, and content assets to ensure they’re aligned with local expectations.
+Finally, ensure all your content is optimized for your target region and its local language.
+This includes double-checking all TLDs, translations, and content assets to ensure they align with local expectations.

-Oh, and don’t forget the hreflang tag.
+Oh, and don’t forget the rel="noopener" target="_blank" hreflang tag.
 This HTML attribute specifies the geographic area and language of a webpage.
-It’s used to differentiate similar webpages aimed at different audiences so that search engines don’t count them as duplicate content, and it looks like this:
+It’s used to differentiate similar web pages aimed at different audiences so that search engines don’t count them as duplicate content, and it looks like this:

 Tools for International SEO

 The right tools can also help you maximize the impact of international SEO by providing actionable data around traffic, click-throughs, and time spent on your site.
-Some of the most popular tools include:
+Some of the most popular tools include the following.

 HubSpot’s SEO software allows you to create an international content strategy, gives you live tips to improve your on-page SEO, and lets you organize your website in a way that’s easy for both search engines and users to understand.